futureverse/future.p2p/README.md

 cluster from R.

-## Launch a P2P cluster (one of the users)
+## Set up a shared P2P cluster (managed by one of the users)

-Pico.sh user 'alice' sets up a P2P cluster named `alice/friends` that pico.sh users 'bob', 'carol', and 'diana' have access to;
+Pico.sh users 'alice', 'bob', 'carol', and 'diana' decides to share a P2P cluster and 'alice' agrees to set it up.
+They can do this by
+calling:

 ```r
 future.p2p::pico_p2p_cluster(cluster = "alice/friends", users = c("bob", "carol", "diana"))
 ```

-Alternatively, launch it directly from the command line using:
+Alternatively, they can set it up directly from the terminal using:

 ```sh
 {alice}$ Rscript -e future.p2p::pico_p2p_cluster --cluster=alice/friends --users=bob,carol,diana
 ```

-After this, 'bob', 'carol', 'diana', and 'alice' can use and share their R compute resources.
-This 'alice/friends' cluster is available as long as the above R function of 'alice' is running.
+After this, 'bob', 'carol', 'diana', and 'alice' can use and share each others compute resources from within R.

 A future P2P cluster can be launched from anywhere in the world, and it does not have to on a machine where 'alice' runs their own R analysis.
+Being a manager of a P2P cluster comes with no cost, e.g. there will be _no_ traffic going through alice's computer.

 Note that the `alice/` prefix is reserved for pico user `alice`.
 This is why user `bob` can _not_ create a cluster named `alice/pop` - only one called `bob/{name}`.

-## Parallelize via P2P cluster (any user)
+## Parallelize via P2P cluster (all users)

 Any user with access to the 'alice/friends' cluster can harness the collective compute power.
 In our example, this means 'bob', 'carol',